 Billing: Microsoft billing admins can make changes to subscription details like the number of user licenses and number of additional services your company uses.
 Check out Assign or remove a license.
 If you're using Office 365 operated by 21Vianet, see Assign or remove licenses in Office 365 operated by 21Vianet.

 Group management: Security groups are used in SharePoint Online to control access to sites.
 Security groups can be created in the Microsoft 365 admin center.
 For more information about security groups, see Create, edit, or delete a security group.

-Azure Active Directory services: Azure Active Directory (AD) brings comprehensive identity and access management capabilities to Office 365.
+Microsoft Entra services: Microsoft Entra ID brings comprehensive identity and access management capabilities to Office 365.
 It combines directory services, advanced identity governance, application access management and a rich standards-based platform for developers.
 To learn more about AD features in Office 365, see Sign in page branding and cloud user self-service password reset.
-Learn more about the Free, Basic, and Premium editions of Azure Active Directory.
+Learn more about the Free, Basic, and Premium editions of Microsoft Entra ID.

 Feature availability: To view feature availability across plans, see Microsoft 365 and Office 365 platform service description.